• About

 Is March a good month to visit Prague?

-The further into March you go the warmer the weather is going to be, you will get more sunshine, and the flowers and trees in parks start to blossom too.
+The weather in March can be changeable, but based on my experience, the further into March you go the warmer the weather is going to be, you will get more sunshine, and the flowers and trees in parks start to blossom too.

 But it’s still too early into a ‘proper tourist season’, which means you can still experience Prague without too many visitors.